About us

 Not all vehicles undergo the same vehicle emission test.
 The type of pollution test for vehicles depends on the kind of vehicle and the fuel it uses.

-Emission norms for the Pollution Under Control Certificate for new cars
+Emission levels for the PUC certificate for new cars

 For four-wheelers manufactured in compliance with BS-IV or BS-VI norms: